dimstim/dimstim/README.md

 Keyboard controls:
 ------------------

-Hit `PAUSE` to pause the experiment after the current sweep/frame is done displaying.
 Hit `ESC` to immediately escape the experiment and any others that are queued to follow it in a multiexperiment.

 In manbar and mangrating: